John Beckett (Principal Investigator)

 Natalie Braber (Co-Investigator, Young People’s Learning Hub)

 Dr Braber is a senior lecturer in Linguistics at Nottingham Trent University.
 Her research focuses on language variation in the East Midlands and how speakers use language.
 She is also interested in how people talk about their memories, for example, collective memory, and how emotion can influence language use.
 She has worked on combining oral history archives and linguistic research to examine language change in a region.
 She is interested in ‘pit talk’ (the language of miners) in the East Midlands.
 Not all her work is focused on English as she has carried out research on German and Dutch.

 Dr Hunt is a psychologist specialising in traumatic stress, particularly war trauma.
 He has been involved in research projects relating to British veterans from World War II to Afghanistan, and veterans and civilians from other countries, such as Iraq, Bosnia, Finland, China, South Sudan and Chile.
 His concern is the barriers to traumatic memories being resolved through the development of narrative.
 Treating traumatic stress is about helping people make sense of their experiences, to develop narratives.

-Larissa Allwork (Research Fellow, Trauma Workstream)
+Larissa Allwork (Impact Adviser, Trauma Workstream)

 Michael Noble (Project Support)

 Prior to working for the Centre for Hidden Histories, Michael Noble spent many years in the adult education and skills sector, working in partnerships and community liaison roles.
 He has a BA in History and Politics from De Montfort University and an MA in Victorian Studies from the University of Leicester.
 He is currently researching a PhD on the impact of the First World War on University College Nottingham